Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/migration_guide_app_insights.md

 ### A note about the Events API

-The `azure-applicationinsights` package includes an Events API.
-Note that the Events API is just a different "API head" on the same logs data.
+The `azure-applicationinsights` package includes an Events API, which is just a different "API head" on the same logs data.
 It enables the querying of some logs in Application Insights without writing Kusto queries.
 The API translates to Kusto queries in the background.
 The same data can be accessed via regular Kusto queries, as shown in the preceding example.

 ### Query metrics from a resource